balaam/slate/source/index.html.md

 Dinodeck is a multiplatform, fast, rapid game development library.
 Powered by Lua, using OpenGL for graphics.

 You can download the latest version from the website [dinodeck.com](http://dinodeck.com).

+This is documentation for version 1.0 of the engine.

 # Structure